wmo-im/wis2box-training/documentation/docs/practical-sessions/configuring-station-metadata.md

     In this practical session, you learned how to:

     - create an authorization token for the `collections/stations` endpoint
-    - add station metadata to the wis2box
+    - add station metadata to wis2box
     - review stations associated to datasets in the **wis2box-ui**
     - update/delete station metadata using the **wis2box-webapp**